smohadjer/angular-first-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To get the API working you need to use Vercel CLI.

 live at: https://angular-first-app-saeid.vercel.app/

 Run on http://localhost:3000/